Distributed Neural Representation for Reactive in situ Visualization: Distributed Neural Representation (DNR)

-We have devised a decentralized methodology for constructing INRs for distributed volume data.
-Our methodology involves creating a standard INR network on each MPI rank and training it using local data partitions.
-This results in the generation of numerous networks distributed across multiple ranks.
-To perform data analysis and visualization, we leverage standard parallel computing techniques.
-Our approach significantly reduces the need for data communication between ranks during the network training process, thus leading to a reduction in latency and improved performance.
+We have developed a decentralized methodology to construct INRs for distributed volume data. \tvcg{Our methodology operates on the assumption that each of the local data partition on each MPI rank encompasses a box region.} We create and train a base INR model on each rank using the corresponding data partition.
+This approach results in numerous INR models being independently generated and distributed across multiple ranks.
+To perform data analysis and visualization, we leverage standard parallel computing techniques and the sort-last visualization pipeline~\cite{291528}.
+To maximize the use of the input range of each local INR, global coordinates are first transformed into relative coordinates of a data partition, and then normalized to the range of $[0,1]^3$.
+Similarly, we normalize output values to $[0,1]$ using the maximum and minimum values of each local partition to maximize the utilization of INR's output value range.
+Our approach avoids the need for extra interprocess communications between ranks during the training process, thus leading to good scalability.
 An overview of our technique is provided in \Cref{fig:network-arch}.
-In \Cref{fig:single-vs-distrubuted}, we highlight volume rendering results of neural representations with different optimization levels.

-To maintain the continuity of the neural representation across partition boundaries during training, two techniques are utilized.
-Firstly, ghost regions are integrated into the training process and all networks are optimized to a consistent level of accuracy, aligning with the requirements of most existing distributed visualization algorithms.
-This is expected to result in highly scalable behavior as the training process can be executed independently on each rank, without the need of data communication.
-Secondly, a weighted loss term that prioritizes the continuity of the neural representation at partition boundaries is incorporated.
-The loss function takes the form of: